 The 7-Step Process

-- Check for ripeness: Wait until nuts with split husks begin to appear on the ground in large numbers.
+Wait until nuts with split husks begin to appear on the ground in large numbers.
 Then, break open a few sample nuts and check for ripeness.
 English walnuts are ready for harvest when the tissue between the kernel and the shell turns brown.

-- Gather the walnuts: You can harvest the nuts in one of two ways: either gather them off the ground where they fell or (if you're able) shake the tree to dislodge them.
+You can harvest the nuts in one of two ways: either gather them off the ground where they fell or (if you're able) shake the tree to dislodge them.
 The second option will give you the edge on the squirrels and bugs, who will also be eager to claim the nuts.
 If you decide to go the tree-shaking route, first spread out an old blanket or sheet under the tree to make your job of nut collecting easier.

-- Remove the husks: Your next step is to pull the husks off to reveal the shelled nuts.
+Your next step is to pull the husks off to reveal the shelled nuts.
 The husks should come off quite easily if you're collecting the nuts at the right time of year.
 Be sure to wear gloves for this step because, otherwise, the walnut tannins will stain your hands.
 If you find that the husks are black and difficult to remove, that's the work of walnut husks flies, which lay their eggs inside the husks.
 Don't panic.
 Husks flies don't harm the nuts, but they definitely make removing the husks quite difficult.

-- Rinsing the walnuts: Rinse the shells off with a high-powered hose in order to remove all of the tannins.
+Rinse the shells off with a high-powered hose in order to remove all of the tannins.
 Just don't rinse on a concrete driveway or another surface that you're worried about staining.

-- Inspect the quality: Inspect the walnuts, checking for any cracked shells, and discard any that show signs of damage.
+Inspect the walnuts, checking for any cracked shells, and discard any that show signs of damage.

-- Dry the nuts: Lay the nuts out on a screen or rack and place them somewhere that is warm and dry.
+Lay the nuts out on a screen or rack and place them somewhere that is warm and dry.
 Allow them to air dry for two weeks.

-- Test for dryness: Remove several nuts from their shells, and try to break them in half.
+Remove several nuts from their shells, and try to break them in half.
 If they break cleanly, then the nuts are dry and ready to eat.